Top 30 Linux Interview Questions

 ps ux can be used to display the status of your process.

-6) What is the significance of GNU project?
+6) What is the significance of the GNU project?

 7) What do you mean by Linux Kernel?

-Abbreviation of BUSH is Bourne Again Shell.
+The abbreviation of BASH is Bourne Again Shell.
 It acts as the advancement of the original shell with the addition of some functionality features for user-friendly.
-Currently BUSH has been becoming the default shell for all Linux Systems.
-BUSH help in ALIAS which is not possible in any shell.
+Currently BASH has been becoming the default shell for all Linux Systems.
+BASH help in ALIAS which is not possible in any shell.

-9) How can you display the types of Supported shells of Linux Operating System?
+9) How can you display the types of Supported shells of the Linux Operating System?

-10) Name the command used to display default shell of the Linux?
+10) Name the command used to display the default shell of the Linux?

-12) What are the main Components of Linux Operating system?
+12) What are the main Components of the Linux Operating System?